New York Mets: 1970s: Second pennant and the "Midnight Massacre"

 In 1973, the Mets rallied from 5th place to win the division, despite a record of only 82–79.
 They shocked the heavily favored Cincinnati Reds' "Big Red Machine" in the NLCS and pushed the defending World Series champion Oakland Athletics to a seventh game, but lost the series.
 Notably, 1973 was the only NL East title between 1970 and 1980 that was not won by either the Philadelphia Phillies or the Pittsburgh Pirates.
-Star pitcher Tom Seaver was traded in 1977, on a day remembered as "the Midnight Massacre", and the Mets fell into last place for several years.
+On the night of June 15, 1977 star pitcher Tom Seaver was traded to the Cincinnati Reds for Pat Zachry, Doug Flynn, Steve Henderson, and Dan Norman.
+On a day remembered as "the Midnight Massacre", the Mets fell into last place for several years.